waveyboym/Chat-App/README.md

 12. Icon pack(Basil Icons): https://www.figma.com/community/file/931906394678748246

 # I am a user/tester
-Executable for windows is available here: https://github.com/waveyboym/Chat-App/releases/tag/v0.0.2-alpa Executable for MacOS, and Linux will be coming soon...
+Executable for windows is available <a href="https://github.com/waveyboym/Chat-App/releases/tag/v0.0.2-alpa">here</a> \
+Executable for MacOS, and Linux will be coming soon...

 # I am a developer